lorenzo-villa-hub/defermi/README.md

 #### Fermi level dictated by charge neutrality

 `defermi` also offers an easy way to study the defect equilibrium dictated by charge neutrality in different conditions.
-Defect concentrations can be plotted as a function of the oxygen partial pressure (Brouwer diagram) and dopant concentration with one line of code.
+Defect concentrations can be plotted as a function of the oxygen partial pressure (Brouwer diagram) and dopant concentration (doping diagram) with one line of code.

 ```python